A Deep Dive into Distributed.jl

 launch(manager::ClusterManager, params::Dict, launched::Array, launch_ntfy::Condition)

 Implemented by cluster managers.
-For every Julia worker launched by this function, it should append a WorkerConfig entry to launched and notify launch_ntfy.
-The function MUST exit once all workers, requested by manager have been launched. params is a dictionary of all keyword arguments addprocs was called with.
+For every Julia worker launched by this function, it should append a

 But what is WorkerConfig?
 Its definition in Distributed.jl is specifically tight with two ClusterManager and we'll discuss soon.
 Basically it describes where and how the header should send messages to (Like a IO stream, or a http connection).
 Once the ClusterManager has finished initializing the worker processor, we need to register this worker in the header:

-1. Figure out where to read messages from (r_s) and write messages to (w_s) worker.
+- Figure out where to read messages from (

-3. Create an async task to handle messages from the worker.
+finalizerof the worker to tell its cluster manager when it's finalized. - Create an async task to handle messages from the worker.

-4. Send the header's information to worker so that the worker knows where the header is and how to send messages.
+- Send the header's information to worker so that the worker knows where the header is and how to send messages.

-5. Wait until the worker confirms and joins the cluster.
+- Wait until the worker confirms and joins the cluster.
 Otherwise, remove it if time is out.

 2.1 How are workers created on my local machine?